jeffreylanters/react-unity-webgl/documentation/docs/advanced-examples/loading-overlay.md

 # Loading Overlay

 In the following example, we'll be rendering a Unity Application in our React Application.
-While the Unity Application is loading, we'll be rendering a loading overlay.
+The Unity Application will render within a container, this allows us to overlay the containing with a loading overlay.
+This overlay will be visible while the Unity Application is loading.

 <Tabs>
 <TabItem value="App.jsx" label="App.jsx">